intel/libvpl/doc/spec/source/programming_guide/VPL_prg_transcoding.rst

    :end-before: /*end1*/
    :lineno-start: 1

-oneVPL simplifies the requirements for asynchronous pipeline synchronization.
+|vpl_short_name| simplifies the requirements for asynchronous pipeline synchronization.
-The application only needs to synchronize after the last oneVPL function.
+The application only needs to synchronize after the last |vpl_short_name| function.
 Explicit synchronization of intermediate results is not required and may slow performance.

-oneVPL tracks dynamic pipeline construction and verifies dependency on input and output parameters to ensure the execution order of the pipeline function.
+|vpl_short_name| tracks dynamic pipeline construction and verifies dependency on input
+and output parameters to ensure the execution order of the pipeline function.
-In the previous example, oneVPL will ensure :cpp:func:`MFXVideoENCODE_EncodeFrameAsync` does not begin its operation until :cpp:func:`MFXVideoDECODE_DecodeFrameAsync` or :cpp:func:`MFXVideoVPP_RunFrameVPPAsync` has finished.
+In the previous example, |vpl_short_name| will ensure :cpp:func:`MFXVideoENCODE_EncodeFrameAsync` does not begin its operation until :cpp:func:`MFXVideoDECODE_DecodeFrameAsync` or :cpp:func:`MFXVideoVPP_RunFrameVPPAsync` has finished.